Electrical Safety Testing

 Electricity will not discriminate on how it achieves these three actions, that is, it will pass through a person to flow to the earth if that is the easiest path of travel.
 A safe path to ground for electricity is away from your body and confined within whatever piece of electrical equipment you’re using.
 However, if an appliance is faulty or has a shorted wire, the electric current may try to find another path (e.g. through a person) to get to ground.

 Aside from injuries sustained due to electrical current flowing through the body, other injuries can result such as falls from ladders, contact with moving machinery or injuries to other people.
-Electric shock has the potential to cause fatal injury.
-The term ‘electrocution’ implies death due to the action of electric current.

 Electric current passing through the body can cause: